 Comprehensive income/(loss), which is defined as the change in equity during each period from transactions and other events and circumstances from nonowner sources, including all changes in equity during a period except for those resulting from investments by or distributions to stockholders, is displayed in the accompanying Consolidated Statements of Comprehensive Income/(Loss).
-For the years ended December 31, 2019, 2018, and 2017, the Company's other comprehensive income/(loss) consisted of the gain/(loss) (effective portion) on derivative instruments that are designated as and qualify as cash flow hedges, (gain)/loss on derivative instruments reclassified from other comprehensive income/(loss) to noncontrolling interests.
+For the years ended December 31, 2020, 2019, and 2018, the Company's other comprehensive income/(loss) consisted of the gain/(loss) (effective portion) on derivative instruments that are designated as and qualify as cash flow hedges, (gain)/loss on derivative instruments reclassified from other comprehensive income/(loss) into earnings, and the allocation of other comprehensive income/(loss) to noncontrolling interests.
 The (gain)/loss on derivative instruments reclassified from other comprehensive income/(loss) is included in Interest expense on the Consolidated Statements of Operations.
 See Note 14, Derivatives and Hedging Activity, for further discussion.
-The allocation of other comprehensive income/(loss) to redeemable noncontrolling interests during the years ended December 31, 2019, 2018, and 2017 was \$(0.8) million, \$0.2 million, and \$0.3 million, respectively.
+The allocation of other comprehensive income/(loss) to redeemable noncontrolling interests during the years ended December 31, 2020, 2019, and 2018 was \$0.1 million, \$(0.8) million, and \$0.2 million, respectively.